 Trent Parke instead conveys a theme through the wide coverage of different locations, subject matter and visual approaches.
 He uses storytelling through photography to tell the bigger story, not one related to time and place as in the photojournalist toolkit but closer to the freedoms that graphic artists or storyboard artists have at their disposal.
 His projects are huge in scale and not necessarily a template that mere mortals can follow, but we can use his influence to guide us in our own more modest image-making.

 One of Parke’s key traits in his Minutes to Midnight project (2004) is finding atmosphere as seen through the variety of different (mostly natural lighting).
-Atmosphere is certainly a desirable quality to have within our photos.
-Misty landscapes, smoke filled rooms and the distinctive qualities of early morning and late afternoon light all have that.
+The atmosphere is certainly a desirable quality to have in our photos.
+Misty landscapes, smoke-filled rooms and the distinctive qualities of early morning and late afternoon light all have that.
 Finding a few locations with one of the above is a good starting point for a series or project.

 Creating a story